rp-rs/rp-hal/rp2040-hal-examples/README.md

 ## Introduction

-The `rp2040-hal` package is a library crate of high-level Rust drivers for the Raspberry Silicon RP2040 microcontroller.
+The `rp2040-hal` package is a library crate of high-level Rust drivers for the Raspberry Pi RP2040 microcontroller.
 This folder contains a collection of non-board specific example programs for you to study.

 We also provide a series of [*Board Support Package* (BSP) crates][BSPs], which